Donut-Digital/P4events/content/collections/pages/corporate-event-planning-lancashire.md

         content:
           -
             type: text
-            text: 'Let us help you to come up with the perfect theme' -
+            text: 'Let us Help You Create the Perfect Theme' -
         type: paragraph
         content:
           -
             type: text
-            text: 'Coming up with a new and unique theme for a corporate event can be a challenge so why not leave it to us?
-We have planned and organised most types of themed events and have created everything from nostalgic retro gaming themes to an Alice in Wonderland-style party so whatever ideas you have, our team will go the extra mile to make it happen!'
+            text: "Finding the right theme for your corporate event can be challenging, but our creative team is here to help.
+Whether it's a nostalgic retro gaming theme or an enchanting Alice in Wonderland-style party, we go the extra mile to make it happen."
     type: image_bard_block
     enabled: true
   -